SimonLucas/KotlinGamesJS/README.md

 Or this one for the first use of Rolling Horizon Evolution (as far as we know) for real-time game AI:

-D Perez, S Samothrakis, S Lucas, P Rohlfshagen Proceedings of the 15th annual conference on Genetic and evolutionary …

 ```bibtex
 @article{NTBEA-AgentTuning,